fluentassertions/fluentassertions/docs/_pages/fsharp.md

   As with casting, the need to construct the assertion directly will break your fluent chains, defeating one of the key points of FluentAssertions.

 * As can be seen above, the `because` parameter cannot be omitted when used from F# ([#2225](https://github.com/fluentassertions/fluentassertions/issues/2225)).
-Improving this is [deemed out of scope](https://github.com/fluentassertions/fluentassertions/issues/2225#issuecomment-1636733116) since it would double the API surface of FluentAssertions.
+Adding overloads with a fixed `because` is [deemed out of scope](https://github.com/fluentassertions/fluentassertions/issues/2225#issuecomment-1636733116) for the main FluentAssertions package since it would double the API surface.
 * Several assertions (specifically, those that accept an `Action<_>`) require an explicit `ignore` when used from F# ([#2226](https://github.com/fluentassertions/fluentassertions/issues/2226)).